Troika laundromat: Ruben Vardanyan

 Ruben Vardanyan was the head of Troika Dialog at the time.
 He was a former adviser to Vladimir Putin and has close ties to him.
 Vardanyan has been listed by Forbes magazine as one of the richest persons in Russia.
 He supposedly provided a loan to a business that was a part of the plan, according to one document that bears his signature, but the OCCRP claims there is no "definitive evidence" that he was aware of the fraud.

-According to Vardanyan, who was mentioned by the OCCRP, his bank didn't do anything improper and ran similarly to other investment banks at the time.
-However, he said that he "couldn't possibly know" about every transaction that his bank carried out on behalf of customers.
-However, the data, which is being scrutinized by government prosecutors in Lithuania, raises concerns about the bank's transfers being only lightly inspected.
+According to Vardanyan, who was mentioned by the OCCRP, his bank did not do anything improper and was run similarly to other investment banks at the time.
+He also stated that he "couldn't possibly know" about every transaction carried out on behalf of clients.
+Vardanyan denied any wrongdoing and criticized the investigation as inaccurate and taken out of context.
+According to OCCRP, there is no evidence that he was investigated or charged in connection with the scheme.

 Data shows that shell company named Quantus sent nearly $500,000 to pay Vardanyan's credit card bills.
 Other than that, his wife and mother-in-law received 935,000 euros and 900,000 euros respectively.